 Many places are self-contained flats and are usually unfurnished.
-This means that even flooring and light fittings are not included!
+If it’s listed as “bald” or “shell”, this means that even flooring and light fittings are not included.
 Please make sure to check this before you decide to rent somewhere, or else it’s going to be costly.

-Also note that most places won’t let you rent unless you earn a certain amount and some even require that your employer is the guarantor.
-You’ll need valid ID, like a passport, employment contract or study proof, residency details and your BSN.
+Also, note that most places won’t let you rent unless you earn a certain amount and some even require that your employer is the guarantor.
+You’ll almost always need a valid ID, like a passport, employment contract or study proof, residency details, and your BSN.
 So there are no secrets about your personal and financial life here.

 Duration of a rental property in the Netherlands

 You’ll find that most rental properties in the Netherlands are a minimum of 12 months.
-It is possible to find less — I somehow managed to bag myself a 4-month contract when I first arrived.
+It’s possible to find a place with a shorter contract, although this is usually by sub-letting someone else’s property.

 This is rare though, so be prepared to sign for 12 months.
 Make sure you can do this and can afford it!
 If you’re after much shorter tenancies, prepare to pay more and take more risks.
-It’s important to know that in Amsterdam, unless you have a special license, it’s illegal to rent somewhere for less than 6 months.
-Please be aware of this, if you’re trying to find somewhere in Amsterdam.
+It’s important to know that in Amsterdam unless you have a special license, it’s illegal to rent somewhere for less than six months.
+Please be aware of this, if you’re trying to find somewhere in the Dutch capital.

-Note: Once you’ve found somewhere and you want to leave, make sure you give your landlord 1 month’s notice, that’s the rule.
-You can ask for a “break clause” to shorten this in instances like losing your job.
-But be warned that even after the 12-month period, if you do not let the landlord know that you are moving out within this period, the contract could be renewed automatically.
+Note: If you find a property and decide you want to leave, make sure you give your landlord one month’s notice.
+You can ask for a “break clause” to shorten this in instances such as losing your job.
+Even after the 12-month period, if you don’t let the landlord know that you are moving out within this period, the contract could be renewed automatically.

-A lot are taken in the form of one month’s rent or more.
+A lot of fees are taken in the form of one month’s rent or more.
 The truth is, the agency fee is a bit of a grey area.
-There have been record numbers of people trying to claim the fee back, especially if you found the property yourself when most contact has been via the landlord and the agency haven’t really done much.
+There have been record numbers of people trying to claim the fee back, especially if you found the property yourself, most contact has been via the landlord, and the agency haven’t really done much.